High-Pressure Injection WoundsSkip to the navigation

 - The type, toxicity, temperature, and thickness of the injected

 - Paint, paint solvent, and paint thinner cause the highest risk of early tissue damage and serious complications.
 The risk of amputation because of complications from these injected substances is high.

 - Grease, oil, and hydraulic fluid may cause no visible reaction in the first few days after injection but serious complications can become apparent after the first 3 days.
-The risk of amputation because of complications from these injected substances is lower than from the paint substances themselves.

 - The amount of substance injected.
 Larger amounts of fluid injected create more pressure on the blood vessels and other tissues.